Respiratory Therapy

 Work Integrated Learning

 Learn to practice competently, safely and effectively in diverse practice settings.
-By the end of the program, you demonstrate the ability to work as a team member in support of clients` respiratory care....(read more)
+By the end of the program, you demonstrate the ability to work as an interprofessional team member supporting cardio-respiratory care....(read more)

 Overview